-At the outbreak of the Great War, Walter tried to enlist, but a deafness in one ear that had been with him since infancy kept him out.
+At the outbreak of the Great War, Walter tried to enjoy but the designer.

+Walter tried to enlist, but a deafness in one ear that had been with him since infancy kept him out.
 He claims that the three times he tried to enlist was what made his hair fall out in such large quantities that it is now non-existent.
 Failing army life, he served efficiently as acting dean for three years at Victoria College, while the dean, the Hon.
-Vincent Massey, brother of Raymond and now Canada's High Commissioner in London, helped his country. helped his country.
+Vincent Massey, brother of Raymond and now Canda's High Commissioner in London ada's High Commissioner in London, helped his country.

-N 1919 he became first Warden of the newly-opened Hart House, the great undergraduate and alumni in-stitution established at the University of Toronto by the Massey fortune.
+1919 he became first Warden of the newly-opened Hart House, the great undergraduate and alumni institution established at the University of Toronto by the Massey fortune.